ngolebiewski/nyc-knights/readme.md

 - Add image logo for title, and adjust CSS to make it work in the design
 - Customize Header menu to drop the "Home" page and pages listed in the Footer.
 - Make single column content wider
-- Use a webfont from Adobe
+- Use a webfont from Adobe: https://fonts.adobe.com/fonts/greycliff-cf
 - Drop "powered by wordpress" from the footer

 # Plugins you need: